Search the Canadiana Collection for any keyword or CIHM number.

 Overview of the project

-University of Alberta Libraries in partnership with the Canadian Research Knowledge Network (CRKN), Canadiana.org and Internet Archive, is enagaged in the digitization of microfilmed materials as originally gathered and produced by the Canadian Institute for Historical Microreproductions (CIHM).
+University of Alberta Libraries in partnership with the Canadian Research Knowledge Network (CRKN), Canadiana.org and Internet Archive, engaged in a multi-year digitization project of microfilmed materials as originally gathered and produced by the Canadian Institute for Historical Microreproductions (CIHM).
 This CIHM digital archive begins with pre-1900 non-serial materials and continues forward to 1920.
-Digitization will be ongoing until completed with new titles added regularly.

 The Canadian Institute for Historical Microreproductions was created in 1978 with the goal of collecting, preserving and making accessible Canadiana materials.
 The collected materials were microfilmed and made accessible to interested libraries and archives throughout Canada and around the world.
 [For a detailed account of CIHM's history, read "Preserving and Providing Access to Canada's Printed Heritage: The Canadian Institute for Historical Microreproductions at 25 Years" by Myriam McCormack, 2003.]

 Thirty years later in 2008, opportunity arose to begin an ambitious campaign to create greater access to the CIHM materials through the use of large-scale digitization and online digital library access.
-A five year mass digitization project was initiated, which will at its conclusion make the CIHM collection available online, for free, to all people.
+A five year mass digitization project was initiated, which today makes the CIHM collection available online, for free, to all people.
 This CIHM digital archive complements the materials digitized and made available through Early Canadiana Online and our content partner, Canadiana.org.

 The project includes the digitization of mostly non-serial CIHM materials up to 1920.